The Web address

 active and inactive personality parts is called your

-in this Web site.
+inner family in this Web site.

 me, myself, I, and "mypersonality" all refer to a